LordBoos/discord_game/info.md

 6. Uncheck PUBLIC BOT
 7. Click Save changes on the bottom of the page
 8. Under Token, click on Copy
-9. Now paste your token to the yaml configuration of HA replacing "secretDiscordBotToken" in the example above
+9. Now paste your token to the yaml configuration of HA replacing `secretDiscordBotToken` in the example above

 You also need your own discord server (or some server where you have admin rights) and you need to invite the bot to that server.
 To do that follow bellow steps: